-Other packages that contain the selected components are displayed.
-Only packages that have not been baselined are included in this list.
-This information will help you coordinate the changes with other developers who have checked out or staged the components into other packages.
+You should always make sure that you are coordinating the changes with other developers who have checked out or staged the components into other packages.

 When you check out in batch mode, there may be a third wizard page for Other Options.